Early Māori identities

 The word ‘māori’ originally meant ordinary or local.
 It was only used to mean Māori as a people after Europeans arrived in New Zealand.
 Māori also called themselves ‘tangata whenua’ (people of the land, or those who were there first).

-Early Pākehā arrivals used the words Indians, Aborigines, natives and New Zealanders to describe Māori.
-Until the later 20th century the term ‘native’ was used officially, although many Māori objected to it.
+Early Pākehā arrivals used the words Indians, aborigines, natives and New Zealanders to describe Māori.
+Until the mid-20th century the term ‘native’ was used officially, although many Māori objected to it.

 From the 1950s many Māori moved from rural areas to cities.
 They experienced prejudice from Pākehā, who sometimes saw them as lazy, and used negative terms such as Hori, boonga and nigger.